What Happened to Former Nets Star Kerry Kittles?

 Not long after retiring from the NBA, Kerry Kittles, who is a father to four daughters and one son, returned to Villanova and earned his MBA, which later served him well as he embarked on a career in finance.

-Kittles caught the coaching bug in 2016 and joined the coaching staff at Princeton, a role in which he served two seasons, and now stays connected to the game by co-hosting a Brooklyn Nets podcast called Fullcourt on Flatbush.
+Kittles caught the coaching bug in 2016 and joined the coaching staff at Princeton, a role in which he served two seasons.
+From 2020-21, he stayed connected to the game by co-hosting a Brooklyn Nets podcast called Fullcourt on Flatbush.

 Stats courtesy of Basketball Reference